Alfresco/docs-alfresco/insight-engine/latest/tasks/admincon-sharding.md

 ---
-title: Configuring Sharding
+title: Configuring Sharding with the Admin Console
 ---
-## Configuring Search and Insight Engine sharding using the Admin Console

 Alfresco Search and Insight Engine supports sharded indexes with SSL.
 Use the Search Server Sharding page to set up and configure a Solr 6 sharded search index.

 Prerequisites for viewing the Search Server Sharding page: